CS171/Homework_instructions/week-08/lab/week-08_lab.md

 1. **Familiarize yourself with the constructor of the class MapVis**

-    First, notice hat we've already created an instance of MapVis or you.
+    First, notice that we've already created an instance of MapVis for you.
 In fact, margin conventions are already set up for you and even a heading is included.
 Also, the constructor method has been predefined.

 	So, let's check out the constructor of class MapVis: Notice, that it has three parameters, i.e . expects three arguments.
 In addition to the parent element in which the visualization should sit in, it also wants both data to display as well as geogaphical data.
-This leads us to the question : how to load more than one csv file in JS?
+This leads us to the question : how do we load more than one csv file in JS?
 We were leveraging the idea of promises using e.g. d3.csv(), but how would this be done with multiple files?
 Check out ```main.js``` to find out.

-	Since functions are first class objects, we can store them in an array and then use `Promise.all()` to execute all of them.
+	Since functions are first class objects, we can store them in an array and then use Promise .all to execute all of them.
 Very similar to our ```d3.csv()``` method, we have access to all the data inside ```.then()```.
 Notice, that since we are loading two data sets, the data structure is an array with two elements.
 You have to access them by index if you want to pass on only one as an argument.